hassan-jahan/paycan/README.md

-# Paycan Payment Integration Service
+# Paycan - Payment Integration Service

 <!-- Banner placeholder - Add your project banner/logo here -->
 ![Project Screebshot](https://i.imghippo.com/files/CFjt6957sKU.png)

+**⚠️ Development Notice**

+ This application is currently under active development and is **not production-ready**.
+Please use this for learning, development, and testing purposes only.
+Want to contribute?
+We'd love your help!
+Check out our [contribution guidelines](#-contributing) below to get started.

 ## 🚀 Philosophy